-Because hurricanes are closely tracked and can be followed for as long as a week before reaching New England, in general residents are given enough warning ahead of time to enable them to take precautionary steps, including evacuation.
+All locations must adhere to local government recommendations and ordinances in regard to evacuations.
+Because hurricanes are closely tracked and can be followed for as long as a week before reaching New England, in general residents and businesses are given enough warning ahead of time to enable them to take precautionary steps, including evacuation.
 How will you know if an evacuation order has been issued?
 First, it is important to stay tuned to local television and radio stations and, if possible, listen to reports on a NOAA weather alert radio.
-All parishes and schools should be equipped with a NOAA weather radio that is stored with a set of backup batteries.
+All organizations should be equipped with a NOAA weather radio that is stored with a set of backup batteries.

 In addition, the Office of Risk Management will issue Risk Alerts to keep you advised.
 Alerts will be sent to you via email, unless you specify otherwise; please check email frequently during these times.
 Your local Emergency Management Office is the best resource to help you determine the evacuation plans in place for your community, including proposed evacuation routes and locations of shelters.
-See Appendix H for contact details.
+Please see Appendix H for contact information.

-In general, if you meet any of the following criteria, you should plan on being among the first to evacuate:
+In general, if you or any of your staff meets any of the following criteria, plans should be made to be among the first to evacuate: